-Accuracy of glucose meters is, of course, a common topic of concern.
-An automatic log is no good if it keeps tabs on inaccurate measurements.
-Commenting on the accuracy of readings is beyond the scope of this article, but blood glucose meters must meet accuracy standards set by the International Organization for Standardization (ISO).
+Accuracy of glucose metres is, of course, a common topic of concern.
+An automatic log is no good if it keeps track of inaccurate measurements.
+Commenting on the accuracy of readings is beyond the scope of this article but in order to be sold, blood glucose meters must meet accuracy standards set by the International Organization for Standardization (ISO).

-While we are waiting for a truly non-invasive device this to reach the consumer market, you may want to try one of these options.
+While we are waiting for a truly non-invasive device to reach the consumer market, you may want to look into one of these options.

 iHealth has two smart glucometres in its range.
 Both use the same type of strips and the exact same lancing device.
-Align is the less expensive of the two and works in conjunction with your smartphone or tablet via the headphone jack.
+Align is the less expensive option which works in conjunction with your smartphone or tablet via the headphone jack.